wp-plugins/landing-pages-builder/readme.txt

 * Running landing pages is extremely cost effective.
 This plugin lets you use features that aren't available on any other plugin.
 * You can learn more about our pricing [here](http://corp.wishpond.com/pricing-plans/ "Pricing")

-= What kind of support do I get? =
+= What kind of support do I get ? =

 Wishpond campaigns are extremely easy and fast to set up.
 If you ever need assistance, we are available to you through live chat, email, and phone support.